espressif/esp-idf/docs/en/api-guides/unit-tests-legacy.rst

     TEST_CASE_MULTIPLE_DEVICES("gpio multiple devices test example", "[driver]", gpio_master_test, gpio_slave_test);

-The macro ``TEST_CASE_MULTIPLE_DEVICES`` is used to declare multiple devices test cases.
+The macro ``TEST_CASE_MULTIPLE_DEVICES`` is used to declare a multi-device test case.
-First argument is test case name, second argument is test case description.
+The first argument is test case name, the second argument is test case description.
-From the third argument, upto 5 test functions can be defined, each function will be the entry point of tests running on each DUT.
+From the third argument, up to 5 test functions can be defined, each function will be the entry point of tests running on each DUT.

 Running test cases from different DUTs could require synchronizing between DUTs.
 We provide ``unity_wait_for_signal`` and ``unity_send_signal`` to support synchronizing with UART.
-As the secnario in the above example, slave should get GPIO level after master set level.
+As the scenario in the above example, the slave should get GPIO level after master set level.
 DUT UART console will prompt and requires user interaction:

 DUT1 (master) console::